Power System Fundamentals for Non-Electrical Professionals

 - Interact more effectively with other work groups involved with transmission, generation and operation of the grid

-- Apply knowledge of power system in regulatory work related to electric facilities construction and operation
+- Apply knowledge of power system in work related to electric facilities construction and operation

 - Understand power system reliability issues and their impacts on electric power systems